-How can you get at 1641 metres?
+How to get to the cave located at 1641 metres?
 There are to options.
 Hiking or a cable car ride.
-At 1000 metres, there is a carpark where you can leave your car safely.
+At 1000 metres, there is a carpark where you can leave your car.
 Take a 20-minute walk to the cable car station (1080 metres) and prepare for a thrilling ride.
 You will reach the level of 1575 metres within a couple of minutes.
-Once you get off, you will have to walk for another 20 minutes to get to the cave entrance.
-At that point, you will be amazed by the views.
-They are absolutely stunning!
-If you choose the cable car ride, the entire visit in Eisriesenwelt, including the cave tour shouldn’t be longer than 3 hours.
+Once you get off, you will then walk for another 20 minutes to get to the cave entrance.
+At that point, you will be already amazed by the views.
+Take a while to admire the beauty of this place!
+If you choose the cable car ride, the entire visit in Eisriesenwelt with cave tour shouldn’t take more than 3 hours.

-Outdoor enthusiasts can consider a hike to the level of 1641 metres.
-The trail to Eisriesenwelt Cave starts in Werfen, but you can also set off from the carpark at 1000 metres.
-I chose the cable car ride, so I can’t share with you my own hiking experience.
-However, the walking track is regarded as quite difficult, dedicated for experienced hikers only.
+Outdoor enthusiasts can take a hike to the level of 1641 metres.
+The trail to Eisriesenwelt Cave starts in Werfen, but you can also set off at the carpark at 1000 metres.
+I chose the cable car ride, so I can’t really share with you my own hiking experience, but the truth is that the walking track is said to be quite difficult, and dedicated for experienced hikers only.
 According to the guidebook, it takes 2 hours to get from Werfen to the carpark (1000 metres) and another 2 hours to climb up from the carpark to Eisriesenwelt Cave (1641 metres).
-In such case, it’s very likely that this will be a day trip.
+In such case, it’s most likely that you will spend the entire day here.

 Eisriesenwelt Cave operates from May to October.
-Make sure to check the current opening hours of the cave, ticket office and the cable car timetable before arrival.
+Make sure to check the current opening hours of the cave, ticket office and the current cable car timetable before arrival.
 They may vary dependently on the month.
 The combined ticket for an adult for a cave tour and cable car ride (both ways) is €28,00.
 Alternatively, you can purchase a ticket for a cave tour or cable car ride only.
 No reservations are taken.
-Therefore, waiting times can’t be avoided at high season.
-In addition, it’s not allowed to take any photographs in the cave.
+So waiting times can’t be avoided, especially in high season.
+Eisriesenwelt Cave can be entered with a guide only.
+The tour lasts around 1 hour.
+It’s not allowed to take any photographs or record videos inside.

-That’s all about Eisriesenwelt Cave in Austria.
-Did you decide to visit the world’s largest ice cave?
+This is all you need to know about Eisriesenwelt Cave in Austria.
+Are you going to take a cable car ride to the cave?
 Let me know by leaving a comment below!